DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 Restart Bitcoin Core to activate changes.
 More information at https://en.bitcoin.it/wiki/Tor

+*Troubleshooting:* If you aren't getting any connections (you can see the number of connections by holding your mouse on the network symbol in the bottom right corner or by going to `Help>Debug Window` and change the tab to `Peers`), try changing the port to `9150`.
+Tor can sometimes use this port on Windows.

 *Optional*: Verify that you are connected over Tor.
 In Bitcoin Core, go to Help>Debug Window Change the tab to Console and type `getnetworkinfo` and hit enter.